 Who Is Liable if Someone Else Wrecks Your Car?

 In most cases, your car insurance coverage applies to your vehicle more than you as a driver.
 So, the regular rules of liability usually apply.
 Under Georgia Code §51-1-6, the person who causes a car accident is legally liable for all damages, including injury costs and property damage.

 If someone else is driving your car and another person causes the accident, the at-fault driver’s insurance is usually responsible for covering costs.
 On the other hand, if the driver of your car is at fault, your car insurance will usually cover damages.
 However, there are some exceptions to this.
 If you’re unsure how your specific coverage works, contact your auto insurance carrier.

 What if the Person Driving Your Car Has Their Own Insurance Policy?

 If the person driving your car has their own auto insurance policy, their coverage may act as secondary insurance to yours.
 However, it’s an auto insurance myth that a non-owner driver is fully responsible.
 Your own auto insurance would still be considered the primary coverage.

 Let us suppose another person driving your car causes a car accident.
 Since they were at fault in your vehicle, your insurance is responsible for the damages.
 However, a problem can arise if your policy only covers the damages up to a certain dollar amount.

 What if Your Car Insurance Refuses to Pay for an Accident?

-There are a few situations where your insurance may refuse to pay for damages if someone else was driving your car:
+There are a few situations where your insurance may refuse to pay for damages if someone else was driving your car.
+These instances include when:

 - Someone takes your car without your permission.

-- The person driving your car has been excluded from your insurance policy.
+- The person driving your car has been explicitly excluded from your insurance policy.

 - The driver is under the influence of drugs or alcohol or does not have a valid license.

-It’s very hard to prove whether or not someone had permission to drive your car.
-If you can’t prove you didn’t give permission and an accident happened, you might get stuck paying for damages.
+It is very hard to prove whether or not someone had permission to drive your car.
+If you cannot prove you did not grant them permission and an accident happened, you might get stuck paying for damages.